indijanc/queryApp/README.md

 }
 ```

 Try other queries using the console autocomplete features.
+Results are always ordered by time in a descendint manner.

 ## Todo List